 Gluten-Free Banana Chocolate Chip Cake is one of the best cakes I’ve ever had.
 And it’s THE best gluten-free cake, for sure.
 Lovely for any occasion, it’s rich, unbelievably moist, and subtly spiced.
 You’re not the only one who thinks of baking banana bread when you have too many overripe bananas in the house.
 However, have you ever thought about baking banana cake!?

-I think most people who try this Gluten-Free Banana Chocolate Chip Cake would put it right up there with their favorite cakes — and not necessarily in the gluten-free category either.
-In other words, it’s right up there all cakes.
+I think most people who try this Gluten-Free Banana Chocolate Chip Cake would put it right up there with their favorite cakes.
+Not necessarily in the gluten-free category either.
+In other words, it’s right up there with all cakes.

 - There are mashed overripe bananas in the batter, and there are also small bites of very ripe banana throughout the cake.
 The mashed bananas add sweetness, flavor and moisture, and the bites add another dimension to the texture.

 - Both oil and butter are used in this recipe.
 Cakes are typically more moist when oil is used, but I also wanted the flavor of the butter.
 It’s the best of both worlds!